w3c/wai-tutorials/source/carousels/index.html.erb.md

   - 4.1.2
 ---

-Carousels display only a certain part of their content at a time.
-This content can be basically anything, from images to headings or complete teasers.
-Carousels that only contain images are often called “Slideshows” or “Sliders”.
-As carousels are interactive elements on a page showing and hiding content from the user, a variety of considerations have to be included in development:
+Carousels are used to show content in relatively little space by displaying only a portion of the content at a time and rotating through all the whole content, usually in an automatically animated fashion.
+A wide range of content can be found in carousels: from simple images to complete teasers.
+Carousels are often called “slide shows” or “sliders”, the individual pieces of content “slides”.
+As carousels are interactive elements on a page showing and hiding content from the user in an animated way, a variety of considerations have to be included in development:

 - **[Structure](structure.html):** The carousel as a whole and individual slides should have structural markup that enables users access the content of the slides easily.
 - **[Controls](controls.html):** The user needs to be in full control of the carousel, regardless of the input method (mouse, keyboard, touch etc.).